-The 2022-23 Co-Creation Lab will run from October 2022 to March 2023.
-This year's partners and challenges include:
+The 2022-23 Co-Creation Lab ran from October 2022 to March 2023.
+The year's partners and challenges included:

-- VALMET: What kinds of machines are needed in a sustainable future?
+VALMET: What kinds of machines are needed in a sustainable future?
 The significance of the transition to sustainability for the paper, cardboard and pulp machinery industry.

-- METSÄGROUP: How to build and communicate acceptable, progressive and impactful sustainability measures in the future forest industry?
+Metsägroup: How to build and communicate acceptable, progressive and impactful sustainability measures for the future forest industry?

 In the HELSUS Co-Creation Lab, master’s level students tackle sustainability challenges presented by partners and produce their master’s thesis during the process.
 The lab is based on a cooperative, scheduled and facilitated process.
 During the first four lab meetings, the research topic, research questions, and the methodology and methods are developed.
 This is followed by a research period, during which the master’s students conduct individual research work.
 The last two lab meetings focus on interpretation of the data and presenting the research results.

 The HELSUS Co-creation Lab does not replace traditional thesis seminars but adds to them by introducing a co-creative approach to the research process.

 Who can apply to join the HELSUS Co-Creation Lab?

 You can apply if you